 IS SIX GOODBYES AN #OWNVOICES BOOK?

 Yep.
+BIPOC and #ownvoices just as every piece I ever write will be henceforth.
 Every disorder, every weird tic, and every oddity between Naima and Dew?
 All me.
 They’re/I’m awkward AF and it’s the best.
 And the worst.

 WHAT EXACTLY ARE A DEW & NAIMA?